BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 > - Ensure that blog and all posts have a clear breadcrumb system with the correct [Structured data for breadcrumbs](https://developers.google.com/search/docs/appearance/structured-data/breadcrumb)
 > - Clear URL structure is essential, if possible enhancing the category and breadcrumb. e.g. site.com/blog/category/post

+#### Pillars
+It is important to understand that the number and content of the pillars is not set in stone.
+It is easy to fall into the trap of thinking that you need the exact number of pillars with the correct phrase.
+That is not the case.
+You will find that you have more flexibility than you realize.

+##### Deciding on Pillar Phrase
+When picking pillars here are some rules:

+- Google assigns a category to your website, this might be broad, such as educational or travel, but might also me more specific such as gardening.
+The pillars you pick should make sense in relation to your site's identity.
+There will be some tangential pillars but these need to be used carefully.
+The goal is always to provide content your users will need.
+- It is essential that you have pillars for all key aspects of a site's identity.
+So with BubbleCow, it makes sense to have a pillar for each of our services - developmental editing, copy editing and manuscript assessment.
+- Your pillars should make logical sense and be a broad as possible.
+- Your pillars are not set in stone, they will change as the market alters over time.

+##### Pillars Format
+The pillar post should be presented as the 'essential' or 'ultimate' guide to the topic chosen.
+For example 'the ess'